-Students who believe they have been or are being sexually harassed should immediately after the harassment incident discuss the situation with their parent(s), and/or contact a trusted teacher, counselor, or other school employee, or their principal, or the district Title IX coordinator or the Assistant Superintendent of Human Resources.
+Students who believe they have been or are being sexually harassed should immediately contact a teacher, counselor, or other school employee, their principal, or the district Title IX coordinator.
+The district staff member receiving the report of sexual harassment shall immediately notify the appropriate individual/coordinator or commence an inquiry, if appropriate, under board of education policy.